MEDLEY’S PRIVATE STOCK

 These varied bottlings of the Medley family line are together gradually revealing to me something of their familial character—namely this habit of gradually opening up over time, the bright sunny fruit aspects, and those attention-catching earthy notes.

 The Medley bourbons make an interesting alterative to the Buffalo Trace namesake bourbon.
 This makes sense if the rumors are true that Buffalo Trace Distillery makes these bourbons on behalf of Charles Medley Distillery.
-(Although the Barton Distillery has also been suggested.)
+(Although both Barton Distillery and Heaven Hill have also been suggested.)
 The Medley bourbons indeed taste like an earthier cousin of the Buffalo Trace namesake bourbon.
 It occurred to me that doing a comparison might be interesting…

 So I did!